tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/购买指南/购买流程_intl_en.md

 ### 5. Submit the application

 After purchasing a certificate, you need to submit approval materials in [SSL Certificate Service Console](https://console.cloud.tencent.com/ssl) for certificate application.
-The certificate will be issued upon approval by the CA. For more information, see [Paid Certificate Application Process](https://intl.cloud.tencent.com/document/product/1007/30160).
+The certificate will be issued upon approval by the CA. For more information, see [Material Submission for OV/EV SSL Certificate](https://intl.cloud.tencent.com/document/product/1007/30160).